Brigadier Henry Bryan Frost Dixon

 28 Oct 1938 Home leave.

 27 Nov 1938 Returned from leave.

-Malta 1940 Commanding Officer General Hospital Mtarfa and Senior Medical Officer (Malta West).
+1940 Medical Officer in charge Mtarfa Military Hospital and Senior Medical Officer (Malta West).

 The island was divided into Malta West and Malta East with two SMOs under the command of the DDMS.
 OC No 90 General Hospital Mtarfa was also SMO for Malta West.
 The hospital performed the duties of all medical units in the Field.
 It was a Regimental Aid Post (RAP) for troops in the immediate vicinity; an Advanced Dressing Station (ADS), a Main Dressing Station (MDS), a Casualty Collecting Station (CCS); a Base Hospital and in addition ran a Motor Ambulance Convoy (MAC).
 The OC of the hospital was to all intents and purposes a Field Ambulance Commander as well as an OC General Hospital.